ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/audio/soundcue.markdown

 If the ShowMusicOptions checkBox box is checked, fields will be shown for setting the speed and time signature of a music file.
 The two numbers in the time signature tell how many beats are in each measure of music and what type of note has the beat.
 For instance, a time signature of 4/4 has four quarter note beats per measure, and 3/8 has three eighth note beats.

-If all three of the fields are set to values other than zero, whenever the SoundCue is played the resulting SoundInstance will send Zilch events for every bar, beat, whole note, half note, quarter note, and eighth note (see the [SoundInstance ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundinstance.markdown) page for more details).
+If all three of the fields are set to values other than zero, whenever the SoundCue is played the resulting SoundInstance will send Nada events for every bar, beat, whole note, half note, quarter note, and eighth note (see the [SoundInstance ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundinstance.markdown) page for more details).

  ## SoundEntries